Orange County Criminal Lawyers

-Tampering with Evidence in Aliso Viejo
+Tampering With Evidence in Aliso Viejo

 In the city of Aliso Viejo, if you tamper with evidence or what could be considered evidence in a future case, you can be prosecuted under California Penal Code Section 141.
+It includes any circumstance where evidence is falsified, altered, or concealed.

 Evidence may include includes any physical object, digital image or video recording that can or might be used in a legal proceeding, trial or investigation.